5N ID Integration

 Access Client ID and Client Secret

 You will receive a unique Client ID and Client Secret.
-Use them to obtain OAuth2 access tokens for authenticating your API requests with the 5N ID system.
+Use them to obtain OAuth2 access tokens for authenticating your API requests, or pass them directly to the SDK which handles token management automatically.

 04